navisens/NaviDocs/API.iOS.md

 **Params**
 Enable or disable file logging.

+##### Tutorial: Downloading Logs
+Downloading these logs is a very good way of providing debug information, should there be an issue with our SDK.
+For iOS, first make sure you have Xcode set up.
+Open it up, and make sure your device is plugged in into your computer.

+1. Go to the top and click on the **Window** tab.
+2. Open up the **Devices and Simulators** window from the menu.
+3. Select the **Devices** tab at the top.
+4. Under **Installed Apps**, select the relevant app.
+5. Click on the *Gear Icon* to open up settings.
+6. Click on **Download Container**.
+This may take a while.
+7. After it is done, right click on the container and click **Show Package Contents**.

 #### `setCallbackUpdateRateInMs(_ rate: Double)`
 Tell our SDK how often to provide estimation results.
 Note that there is a limit on how fast our SDK can provide results, but usually setting a slower update rate improves results.
 Setting the rate to `0ms` will output estimation results at our maximum rate.